leomonde/volvofrog/README.md

 - Easy Panda flashing via a "Flash Panda" button located within the "Device" menu
 - Have the sidebar show by default to monitor your device temperature and connectivity with ease
 - Increase the "MAX" speed by 5 instead of 1 on short presses (Toyota/Lexus only)
+- Navigate on openpilot without a comma prime subscription
 - Nudgeless lane changes
   - Lane detection to prevent lane changes into curbs or going off-road
   - Optional delay setting